Jeija/bluefluff/README.md

 # Why would anyone in their right mind do that?
 * Answer the deeper questions of Furby life
 * Because I can
-* "You don't own it if you can't run your own code on it."
 * Furby Connect is way too cool and technologically advanced to just be a kid's toy
-* Pave the way for developers and artists that want to use Furby outside of its designated use cases
+* Pave the way for developers and artists that want to use Furby outside of its designated use cases.
+I envision something like an IoT Version that manages your lighting and room temperature.
+Anyone?

 # Project description
 ## Disclaimer